The Billion-Dollar Romance Fiction Industry Has A Diversity Problem

 The romance genre is a juggernaut that continues unabated.

-It's a billion dollar industry that outperforms all other book genres, and it's remarkably innovative, with a strong tradition of independent and self-publishing.
+It's a billion-dollar industry that outperforms all other book genres, and it's remarkably innovative, with a strong tradition of independent and self-publishing.

 It's also an industry that's been grappling with a diversity problem.
 The RITA Award, the top honor for romance writers awarded by the Romance Writers of America, was awarded this week, and the organization acknowledged that in its 36-year history, no black author has ever won the prize.
 According to the RWA's own research, black authors have written less than half of 1 percent of the total number of books considered as prize finalists.